RSA Support Services

 Waikato / King Country / Bay of Plenty Support Advisors

-Appointments by arrangement with the Welfare Officer can be made through the Tauranga RSA Office.
-Call Tauranga RSA on: 07 578 9654
+Appointments by arrangement can be made through the Tauranga RSA Office.
+Contact Carol Guinness at Tauranga RSA on: 07 578 9654.

 Local RSAs provide welfare services designed to assist ex-servicemen and women in need, whether or not they are members of a Returned Services’ Association.